A diverse landscape of rolling hills, flat salt marsh and even a ridge of upland, containing a variety of things to see and do

 An Introduction to North Norfolk

 The North Norfolk landscape is one of the most varied in the country.
 You will find gently rolling countryside, flat slat marsh and even a ridge of heath upland, left at the end of the last ice age.
 Whatever takes your fancy, you will find it in North Norfolk, including picturesque villages, fascinating craft shops, beautiful beaches and miles of rural woodland.
-It has always been a great place to experience the great outdoors and fill your lungs with clean, fresh air - this is why resorts such as Cromer were so popular in Victorian times, when thousands would arrive by train from smog filled cities.
+It has always been a great place to experience the great outdoors and fill your lungs with clean, fresh air - this is why resorts such as Cromer were so popular in Victorian times, when thousands would arrive by train from smog filled city's.
 Today the air is just as fresh and its a great place to walk the dog or fly a kite.
 North Norfolk is brilliant for walkers and has paths that give some the best views in the country- the view from the ridge of upland over the coast for example.
 Inland, North Norfolk does not disappoint, with peaceful villages, wildlife and plenty of country pubs to discover.
 Finally, make sure you get visit the Georgian town of Holt, a shoppers paradise, crammed full of individual galleries and shops, set out in a labyrinth of pretty yards, streets and lanes.
 Whatever you are looking for, North Norfolk has something just for you!

-North Norfolk starts at Burnham Overy Staithe, one of 7 villages referred to as "The Burnhams".
+Our tour of North Norfolk starts at Burnham Overy Staithe, one of 7 villages referred to as "The Burnhams".
 Overy Staithe comes alive with boats when the tide allows, as there are plenty of creeks and channels to explore in your dinghy or motor boat.
 A couple of miles inland is Burnham Market, known as "Chelsea on sea" as it attracts visitors from upmarket London and has the sort of shops that you would normally find down the Kings Road!
 Nearby Burnham Thorpe is the birth place of Lord Admiral Horatio Nelson, his father was Rector at the local church.

 The Church at Burnham Thorpe